foliagecp/sdk/docs/technologies_comparison.md

 ## Graph provider

-The table below outlines the criteria that explain why the platform chose to create its own storage and graph processing system to meet its system requirements.
+The table below outlines the features that explain why the platform chose to create its own storage and graph processing system to meet its system requirements.

 | Features                       | Neo4j                 | Dgraph                       | Amazon Neptune     | ArangoDB               | Foliage Graph Store    |
 |--------------------------------|:---------------------:|:----------------------------:|:------------------:|:----------------------:|:----------------------:|